FrejaElbro/LAISD/README.md

 ## Overview

-This repository contains implementations of Information Set Decoding (ISD) algorithms for analyzing asymptotic runtime complexity.
+This repository contains implementations of Information Set Decoding (ISD) algorithms for analyzing runtime complexity in the finite and assymptotic regime.
 The code includes:

+- **LA-ISD** (Linear Algebra Information Set Decoding)
-- **MitM-LA** (Meet-in-the-Middle Linear Algebra) algorithm
+- **MitM-LA** (Meet-in-the-Middle Linear Algebra)
 - Comparison algorithms from the literature
 - Tools for parameter optimization and complexity analysis